daveyburke/PC-12-Performance-Monitor/README.md

 ---

-For Android developers: this app demonstrates "Modern Android Development" using the Kotlin, Jetpack Compose, with ViewModel, DataStore, and coroutines.
+For Android developers: this app demonstrates "Modern Android Development" using Kotlin, Jetpack Compose, with ViewModel, DataStore, and coroutines.